A new mom’s worst fear is not being able to produce enough milk. So, suffering from an overactive letdown is probably the last thing you expected.

 As a new mom, an overactive letdown, or forceful letdown, was the bane of my existence.
 Between the constant messes, my baby’s gas, and public leaking humiliations, it was a nightmare.

-What is Overactive Letdown?
+What Causes an Overactive Letdown?

 Hyper-lactation is the overproduction of breast milk.
 It’s a pretty common issue in the first 6 weeks of motherhood.
 Before 6 weeks, your production is primarily controlled by hormones, rather than your baby’s actual intake.
-So, your body may over do it a little.
+So, your body may overdo it a little.

 Or a lot.